 2. Do Split the Cost With Someone Else

 For college students and young adults living with housemates, budgeting is often a top priority.
 If you need just a bit of additional space but can’t justify renting an entire unit for yourself, consider sharing a unit with a friend or roommate — or even a few.
 As long as you’re complying with other facility rules, there’s no issue with teaming up and splitting the cost of a unit between multiple trusted friends.
-In the best-case scenario, it’s a win-win for everyone involved: You pay less per month but get exactly the amount of storage space you need.
+In the best-case scenario, it’s a win-win for everyone involved: you pay less per month but get exactly the amount of storage space you need.
 On the other hand, sharing a space comes with additional considerations and potential downsides.
 Here are a few tips to help you avoid disputes:

 3. Do Plan for Easy Access